section name header

 Warnings/Precautions

-Inhaled nitric oxide can increase the risk of pulmonary edema, increased pulmonary capillary wedge pressure, worsening left ventricular dysfunction, systemic hypotension, bradycardia, and cardiac arrest in patients with preexisting left ventricular dysfunction.1, 26 If such effects occur, nitric oxide should be discontinued and symptomatic treatment provided.1, 26
+Administration of inhaled nitric oxide to patients with left ventricular dysfunction may result in pulmonary edema, increased pulmonary capillary wedge pressure, worsening of left ventricular dysfunction, systemic hypotension, bradycardia, and cardiac arrest.1, 26, 27, 28 Inhaled nitric oxide should be discontinued while symptomatic care is administered.1, 26, 27, 28

 Specific Populations